Or a brief history of Disability Services in Queenlsland

-My name is Ray Lihou, I founded NQ Enable in 2017 as a Private Practice, and NDIS Provider.
+My name is Ray Lihou, I founded NQ Enable in 2017 as a NDIS Provider.

 'My Journey' began over 30 years ago, when I volunteered at a group home supporting people with disabilities with personal care and meals.
 It was a government run group home, affectionately referred to as 'the Villas'.
 Within a few months I was offered a job as a Residential Care Officer, which was then part of the Department of Health - Mental Retardation Unit.

 Today, that doesn't sound politically correct, but it was how people with disabilities were thought of in society at that time.
 The next 30 years saw many significant changes in disability care not only in Queensland, but also across Australia and around the world.
-Our understanding of the rights and dignity of people with disabilities grew, and so to did mays of caring.
+Our understanding of the rights and dignity of people with disabilities grew, and so too did how we practiced caring.

 Residential Care in the 80's provided health and wellbeing care to people with disabilities, but rarely met the social and developmental needs of clients to achieve any meaningful goals.
 That's not to say we didn't try, but the sector was in its infancy, and we had so much too learn.